 This small country offers several outstanding landmarks.

-Most interesting among them are world’s oldest mines – the 42,000 years old Lion Cavern and the amazing, more than 4000 years old cliff paintings in Nsangwini Rock Shelter.
-Country is rich with impressive gorges and other rock formations.
+Most interesting among them are the world’s oldest mines – the 42,000 years old Lion Cavern and the amazing, more than 4000 years old cliff paintings in Nsangwini Rock Shelter.
+The country is rich with impressive gorges and other rock formations.

 Featured: Phophonyane Falls

-Although there are taller waterfalls in Swaziland, the beautiful Phophonyane Falls are the best known.
+Although there are taller waterfalls in eSwatini, the beautiful Phophonyane Falls are the best known.